remeda/remeda/CONTRIBUTING.md

 We're always looking for new contributors and are happy to help you get started!
 Some ideas:

-- Add a test to a function, testing something that we haven't tested yet.
+- Add a test to a function, like an interesting edge case we haven't thought about.
 - Improve a function's documentation.
 - Fix a bug or an edge case.
+- Improve the documentation's migration guides.
 - Work on [![issues labeled good first issue](https://img.shields.io/github/issues/remeda/remeda/good%20first%20issue?style=flat-square)](https://github.com/remeda/remeda/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)
 - Work on [![issues labeled help wanted](https://img.shields.io/github/issues/remeda/remeda/help%20wanted?style=flat-square)](https://github.com/remeda/remeda/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)